Red Sox use late rally, big 10th inning to beat Orioles 8-6

 Boston trailed 3-2 in the ninth before Hernandez connected off Mychal Givens, who avoided further damage by getting two straight strikeouts following a triple by Mookie Betts.

 In the 10th, however, Givens (0-4) served up a 1-0 pitch that Devers slammed far over the center-field wall.
-Betts and Christian Vazquez added two-out, two-run singles off David Hess.
+Betts and Christian Vazquez added two-out, two-run singles off David Hess, who was optioned to Triple-A Norfolk after the game.

+“It was one of those that it was going to be an ugly loss, whatever, but now it’s a great win,” Cora said.

 Brandon Workman (5-1) worked the ninth for the Red Sox.
-Boston’s eighth pitcher, Josh Smith, gave up a two-run homer to Stevie Wilkerson and a bases-empty drive to Trey Mancini in the 10th.
+Boston’s eighth pitcher, Josh Smith, gave up a two-run homer to Stevie Wilkerson and a bases-empty drive to Trey Mancini in the 10th before sealing the win.

+“Everybody kind of stepped up and did their job throughout the game,” Workman said.
+“Offense kept grinding out at bats and we were able to take the lead and win it.”

 Orioles manager Brandon Hyde was ejected in the fourth inning after arguing a call that cost Baltimore a run.
 Keon Broxton was called out for running in the baseline after laying down a successful squeeze bunt, which by rule sent Anthony Santander back to third base.
 Richie Martin subsequently struck out to end the inning, leaving the Orioles down 2-1.